flotiq/flotiq-docs/docs/API/content-type/updating-ctd.md

 }
 ```

-You can find description of the schema [here](http://api/content-type/creating-ctd/#creating-new-content-types-via-api)
+You can find description of the schema [here](/API/content-type/creating-ctd/#creating-new-content-types-via-api)

+!!! tip
     After every change in Content Definition Schema Flotiq automatically updates your API documentation and Elastic Search
     index attached to this type.
+This means your API docs will always stay up to date with your current schema, and so will
+    the results of the [full-text search feature](/API/search/).

 When you are adding new properties objects already in the system will not have that property present until added by you.

+## What happens if you remove a property?

 If you remove property all objects will be stripped of the value for that property after schema would be saved.

+## What happens if you change a property?

 When you change existing property, depending on the type od changes Flotiq will: